 The general rule of thumb for any metric is that it should be moving in the right direction.
 Having that is more valuable than fitting into a generalized benchmark.

-Is your SaaS usable?
+Is your SaaS design usable?

 This is not a yes or no question.
 It’s rather how useable is your product.
 There are metrics and activities to help.